Vilbrequin/sorting/README.md

 ### Space Complexity
 - **Overall:** O(1) (constant space)

+### Video Explanation
+For a detailed video explanation of the Insertion Sort algorithm, you can watch this [YouTube video](https://youtu.be/8mJ-OhcfpYg?list=PLZPZq0r_RZON1eaqfafTnEexRzuHbfZX8).

+## Merge Sort

+### Definition
+Merge Sort is a divide-and-conquer algorithm that was invented by John von Neumann in 1945.
+It divides the input array into two halves, recursively sorts both halves, and then merges the sorted halves to produce the sorted array.

+### Pseudo Algorithm
+1. If the array has one or zero elements, it is already sorted.
+Otherwise:
+2. Divide the unsorted list into two approximately equal parts.
+3. Recursively sort each part.
+4. Merge the two sorted parts into a single sorted list.

+### Time Complexity
+- **Best Case:** O(n log n)
+- **Average Case:** O(n log n)
+- **Worst Case:** O(n log n)

+### Space Complexity
+- **Overall:** O(n) (due to the use of auxiliary arrays)

+### Video Explanation
+For a detailed video explanation of the Merge Sort algorithm, you can watch this [YouTube video](https://youtu.be/3j0SWDX4AtU?list=PLZPZq0r_RZON1eaqfafTnEexRzuHbfZX8).

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any sorting algorithms you wish to add.